BLCM/bl3mods/Grimm/Borderlands 3&2/ReadMe.md

  In this version, all mayhem levels will give the same xp, cash and world drop bonuses.

- With this version, the passive skills no longer get mayhem scaling (like fire in the skag den), and melee, action skill damage scaling is nerfed (but there is some still)
+ With this version, the passive skills no longer get mayhem scaling (like fire in the skag den), and melee, action skill damage scaling is nerfed (but there is some still).

  The Less World Drop version will also remove the mayhem world drop bonus. (dedicated drops are unaffected)

  - No Mayhem : No global damage boost.